vn971/rua/docs/x11access.md

 ## What to do?

-If you're writing a PKGBUILD and want to access X11 for e.g. testing/CI, don't rely on already existing session (it might not even exist!).
+If you're writing a PKGBUILD and want to access X11 for e.g. auto-tests, don't rely on already existing session (it might not even exist!).
 Instead, create a new virtual one.
 It is as easy as running
 ```